Have you ever wondered how old British Longhair cats can actually get?

 - Aftercare : Good breeders offer support and advice even after the purchase.

-These points will help you find a breeder who puts the welfare of the cats first.
+These points will help you find a breeder who prioritizes the well-being of the cats.

-In addition to the acquisition costs, there are also ongoing expenses that should not be underestimated:
+In addition to the purchase costs, there are also ongoing expenses that should not be underestimated:

-- Food costs : Depending on the quality and quantity of food, these can be around 50 euros per month.
+- Feed costs : Depending on the quality and quantity of feed, these can amount to approximately 50 euros per month.

 - Veterinary costs : Regular vaccinations and health checks are necessary and can cost up to 100 euros per year.

-- Insurance : Health insurance for cats can also be useful to be covered in the event of major health problems.
+- Insurance : Health insurance for cats can also be useful to be covered in case of major health problems.

-This information will give you an overview of the financial aspects associated with owning a British Longhair cat.
+This information gives you an overview of the financial aspects associated with owning a British Longhair cat.

 Improve the life of your British Longhair cat with Flappie

-Flappie 's smart cat flap not only gives your cat the freedom to enter and leave the house as they please, but it also ensures that no unwanted "gifts" such as mice or birds are brought into the house.
+The Flappie smart cat flap not only gives your cat the freedom to come and go as it pleases, but it also ensures that no unwanted "gifts" like mice or birds are brought into the house.
 This is achieved through state-of-the-art prey detection using a camera and artificial intelligence.
-The advantages of this technology are manifold:
+The advantages of this technology are numerous:

 - Selective access control prevents prey animals from entering the house.

-- Prey detection by AI identifies whether your cat is alone or with prey at the door.
+- Prey recognition via AI identifies whether your cat is alone or with prey at the door.

-- Notifications and remote control via the Flappie app give you the control and security of knowing what is happening on your doorstep at all times.
+- Notifications and remote control via the Flappie app give you the control and security to know what's happening at your front door at any time.

-Using the Flappie app perfectly complements the features of the smart cat flap and allows you to monitor and control your British Longhair cat's activities even when you are not at home.
-You will receive push notifications whenever your cat uses the flap and can even view videos and photos of their adventures.
-This not only promotes a closer bond between you and your cat, but also gives you a reassuring feeling of security and control.
+Using the Flappie app perfectly complements the smart cat flap's features, allowing you to monitor and control your British Longhair cat's activities even when you're not home.
+You'll receive push notifications whenever your cat uses the flap and can even view videos and photos of their adventures.
+This not only fosters a closer bond between you and your cat but also gives you a reassuring sense of security and control.
 Here are some highlights of the Flappie app:

-- Real-time notifications inform you immediately about your cat's entries and exits.
+- Real-time notifications instantly inform you about your cat's going in and out.

-- Video and photo features allow you to capture and share your cat's special moments.
+- Video and photo functions allow you to capture and share special moments of your cat.

 - Individual settings offer the possibility to configure and control the flap according to your needs.

-Visit flappie.ch to learn more about how you can improve your British Longhair cat's life with Flappie .
+Visit flappiedoors.com to learn more about how you can improve the life of your British Longhair cat with Flappie .

 Frequently Asked Questions

-Yes, British Longhair cats are known for their balanced and friendly nature.
+Yes, British Longhair cats are known for their even-tempered and friendly nature.
 They are very affectionate and enjoy the company of their humans.
 They often show their affection through cuddling and playing together.

 British Longhair cats enjoy the company of their humans and other pets.
-They are adaptable and can be happy even when kept alone, as long as they receive enough attention and love from their owners.
+They are adaptable and can also be happy as the only pet, as long as they receive enough attention and love from their owners.

 What do British Longhair cats like?

-British Longhair cats love to cuddle and play.
+British Longhair cats enjoy cuddling and playing.
 They also appreciate a calm and loving environment.
-When it comes to feeding, they prefer a balanced diet that is rich in proteins and low in fats.
+When it comes to food, they prefer a balanced diet that is high in protein and low in fat.

 How old can long-haired cats get?

-British Longhair cats have an average life expectancy of 14 to 18 years.
+British Longhair cats have an average lifespan of 14 to 18 years.

 Share: